-The Ottoman Empire in the 17th century is a land of many contrasts.
+The Ottoman Empire in the 17th century is a land of contrasts.
 I know that sounds like the opening to a bad high school essay, but it’s not wrong.
-The 17th century ended with the Ottomans signing the first disadvantageous treaty they’d ever signed, and while reports of Ottoman decline in this period are greatly exaggerated, I think it’s fair to say that this was a sign of relative, if not absolute, Ottoman decline.
-In other words, their enemies were catching up to them.
-On the other hand, the mid-century (1645-1669) Cretan War, or the Fifth Ottoman-Venetian War if you prefer, brought the empire to its largest territorial extent, even if you have to fudge a little to get there (Constantinople/Istanbul didn’t have a whole lot of day-to-day control over, say, Algeria in this period, but Algeria is still considered part of the empire).
-The siege we’re talking about today was the centerpiece of that war and, as it so happens, one of the longest sieges in recorded history at a whopping 21 years and almost five months.
+The 17th century ended with the Ottomans signing the first disadvantageous treaty they’d ever signed, and while reports of Ottoman decline in this period can be exaggerated, I think it’s fair to say that this was a sign of relative decline at least.
+In other words, the Ottomans’ enemies were catching up to them.
+At the same time, though, we have to acknowledge that the mid-century (1645-1669) Cretan War, or the Fifth Ottoman-Venetian War if you prefer, brought the Ottoman Empire to its largest territorial extent.
+Yes, OK, you have to fudge a little to get there—the Ottomans didn’t have a whole lot of day-to-day control over, say, Algeria in this period, but Algeria is still considered part of the empire.
+But still, the mid-17th century is the closest the Mediterranean has come to being ruled by one entity since the collapse of the western Roman Empire in the fifth century.

 Read the rest at my new home, Foreign Exchanges!